doctea/usb_midi_clocker/README.md

   - Or at least add some controls via the APCMini sliders, eg over the envelopes
 - Improve stability of clock by getting it working in uClock/interrupts mode without crashes
 - Sync from external clock input (CV)
-  - in theory, can do this now using the support in [midihelpers library](https://github.com/doctea/midihelpers)
+  - proof of concept implemented using the support in [midihelpers library](https://github.com/doctea/midihelpers), no reset functionality yet though
 - ~~More outputs~~ - done, now works with 4 clock outs and 4 separate sequencer track outs
   - ~~add 2 more for use as resets~~
-  - add reset/further divisions support via the MCP23s17 gate support on PCB
+  - ~~add reset/further divisions support via the MCP23s17 gate support on PCB~~
+  - make 8 clocks / 8 sequencer outputs controllable from APC Mini?
 - Better sequencer
   - better how?
   - configurable chaining of sequences ie 'song mode'?